stanford-oval/cs224v-fall2022/hw2/instructions/part-2.md

-# Improve your Wikidata sKill
+# Improve your Wikidata skill

 In part 1, we have automatically built a question-answering skill for a Wikidata domain with no manual input.
 As you might have found out, it does not perform well in real world.
 However, it provides a good baseline for the developer to collect data and improve upon.